-Name Requirea? values -user Yes Name of an existing Person object.
-It is used for the value of the Owner attribute of categories and standard responses. -language Yes The language associated with standard responses and screening rules in Multimedia 7.x. -archive No No values.
-If this parameter is not present, data conversion applies to the Main database.
-If this parameter is present, data conversion applies to the Archive database.
-Requires an Archive database in ICS 6.x and an Archive DAP in Multimedia 7.x. -addresscheck No No values.
+Name Required?
+Values -addresscheck No No values.
 If this parameter is present, the transition tool checks the addresses of e-mails for compliance with RFC 822 and does not convert noncompliant e-mails.
 If this parameter is not present, the transition tool does convert noncompliant e-mails. -outboundqueue Yes Name of an existing queue.
-After the database transition, E- mail Server Java takes any outbound e-mails that are in a pending status in the ICS 6.x database and submits them to the queue specified by this parameter. -iKnow No No values.
+After the database transition, E- mail Server takes any outbound e-mails that are in a pending status in the ICS 6.x database and submits them to the queue specified by this parameter. -iKnow No No values.
 If this parameter is present, the transition tool converts category feedback and creates an extra category to associate with each standard response.
-See "Standard Responses, Categories, Feedback" on page 234 for full description. -tenant Yes if UCS has multiple tenants Tenant name.
+See "Standard Responses, Categories, Feedback" on page 279 for full description. -tenant Yes if UCS has multiple tenants Tenant name.
 If UCS is associated with multiple tenants, this parameter selects one of them. -dontcheckperson No No values.
-This parameter applies to interactions that are unfinished and are assigned to an agent (see also page 226).
+This parameter applies to interactions that are unfinished and are assigned to an agent (see also page 270).
 If this parameter is present, the transition tool converts these interactions without checking that the assigned agent exists as a Person object in the 7.x environment.
 If this parameter is not present, the transition tool does check and converts the interaction only if it finds the Person.